 The Paragard® copper intrauterine device (IUD) has been connected to serious injuries and complications in patients implanted with the device.
 The IUD is implanted inside the uterus and designed to provide long-term birth control.
-However, the device can migrate and/or break inside patients, leading to health issues and complications with removal.
+However, the device can break inside patients, leading to health issues and complications with removal.
 The Food and Drug Administration (FDA) has received thousands of reports of Paragard® breakage.

 About Paragard® IUD